-The Supreme Court has held for nearly 200 years that congressional consent to interstate compacts can be given expressly or implicitly, either before or after the underlying agreement is reached.51 Moreover, under equally longstanding precedent, a binding interstate compact can be constitutionally formed without congressional consent so long as the compact does not infringe on the federal government's delegated powers.52
+The Supreme Court has held for nearly 200 years that congressional consent to interstate compacts can be given expressly or implicitly, either before or after the underlying agreement is reached.
+Moreover, under equally longstanding precedent, a binding interstate compact can be constitutionally formed without congressioas the compact does not infringe on the federal government's delegated powers.